FaithAlone.net

 7 And the LORD said unto Gideon, By the three hundred men that lapped will I save you, and deliver the Midianites into thine hand: and let all the other people go every man unto his place.

-Above, we see that the Lord is thinning out Gideon's army, so that they recognize that they are victorious not through their own power, but through the Lord's help.
+Above, the Lord is thinning out Gideon's army, so that they recognize that they are victorious not through their own power, but through the Lord's help.
 And, the Lord uses how they drink water as the filter by which Gideon is to know who should be kept - exactly as was seen in Surah 2:249.

-Take a moment also to notice how terribly the story is butchered in Surah 2.
+Take a moment also to notice how the story is butchered in Surah 2.
 It has Saul telling his men what the test is, prior to them actually performing the test, which makes no sense.
 The Biblical account has the Lord tell Gideon the test, and then Gideon observes to see what his men do.
 That makes sense.
-Muhammad gets everything wrong, and turns it into a childish, nonsensical story, lacking context, conflating characters and events, and attempting to crunch an entire story into a few sentences.
+Muhammad gets everything wrong, and turns it into a nonsensical story, lacking context, conflating characters and events, and attempting to crunch an entire story into a few sentences.

 Muhammad tried to recount a Bible story, but conflated two distinct stories, which took place around 200 years apart.
 This is similar to how he conflated Mary, the mother of Jesus, and Miriam, the sister of Moses, as covered in this article.